 - Geoffrey Blake, who has appeared in Grimm, DC’s Legends of Tomorrow, Star Trek: Deep Space Nine, The Man in the High Castle, Beauty and the Beast, Agent X, Cast Away, Forrest Gump, Contact, Young Guns, Alien Nation and Renegade.

 Featured Program Participants

-As always, Gallifrey One is happy to welcome professionals and honored guests from a variety of genres, from the literary world of science fiction and fantasy, to television and film production, comics, gaming and more.
-Among the guests who will be speaking at this year’s Gallifrey One convention are the following (with many more to be confirmed soon!)
+As always, Gallifrey One welcome professionals and honored guests from a variety of genres, from the literary world of science fiction and fantasy, to television and film production, comics, gaming and more.
+Among the guests who will be participating in this year’s convention program are:

 David Gerrold – Award winning science fiction writer and the author of “The Martian Child” and “The Trouble with Tribbles”